Table of Contents Hide

 I will tell you more about our trip with my Covid19 motto in mind: “Looking forward, by looking back”.
 I hope we are all soon able to travel again.

 Arriving at OR Tambo International Airport we arranged a cab at the airport desk.
 They bring you to the cab, a comforting feeling (two women traveling).
 It took about 35 minutes because of heavy traffic but otherwise it is about 20 minutes to Melrose.
 By train takes also about 20 minutes for about 15€.
 But after 6 PM it was dark, so we preferred a cab.
 We also used Uber and that worked well).

-All our other trips we used Gautrain, a rapid rail network that took us around town in no time.
+On all our other trips we used Gautrain, a rapid rail network that took us around town in no time.

 What to visit

-- We always like to start in a for us new city with a red bus tour for city sightseeing.
+- We always like to start -in a new city for us– with a red bus tour for city sightseeing.
 It is good to get a first impression and visit the interesting parts later or just to get an overview if you have limited time.
 The audio explanation tells you all about the city highlights, history and where to be careful when walking around.